How to Use Sketch and Inscription

 Whatever you type is saved and displayed exactly as you typed it.
 The system does not change or reformat your text.

 You can also click the calendar icon next to the field to pick a date from a calendar.
-The picker fills in MM/DD/YYYY format.
-You can edit the text afterward if you want a different style.
+The picker fills in MM/DD/YYYY format, and you can edit the text afterward if you want a different style.

 Epitaph.
 Enter any inscription text that goes on the monument.